17 Luxury Home Exterior Improvements You Will See By 2020

 Watching movies and playing video games outside is becoming a common activity with the advent of virtual reality (VR) and augmented reality (AR) games on the rise.

-Virtual Reality Headsets are very affordable now which adds to their ever-growing popularity.
+Virtual Reality Headsets are affordable now, adding to their ever-growing popularity.

 Such interactive gaming and viewing experiences will practically beg for wide-open spaces.
 Many parents are likely to insist that kids play certain games outdoors.
 This is mainly to keep the living room tidy and prevent mishaps indoors.